ninjagator/NinjaFormKit/README.md

 # Ninja Form Kit

-Elevate your form development with Ninja Form Kit, a powerful TypeScript library that seamlessly integrates with Tailwind CSS.
+Elevate your form development with Ninja Form Kit, a powerful TypeScript library that seamlessly integrates with your theme.
 This robust toolkit unifies UI generation and form validation into a single configuration object, streamlining your workflow.
-Leverage type-safe components and Tailwind's utility classes to create polished, responsive forms with minimal effort.
+Leverage type-safe components to create polished, responsive forms with minimal effort.
 From basic inputs to complex layouts, Ninja Form Kit empowers developers to build professional, user-friendly forms while maintaining code consistency across projects.
 Simplify your form creation process and enhance productivity with our comprehensive, TypeScript-first solution.

 ## Table of Contents